-1. Baggage of transit passengers with a destination outside of Japan, provided the onward flight is within 24 hours.
+1. Baggage of transit passengers with a destination outside of Japan if the onward flight is within 24 hours.

 No airport tax is levied on passengers upon embarkation at the airport.

 Local currency (Japanese Yen - JPY) and foreign currencies: unlimited.

 Local currency (Japanese Yen - JPY) and foreign currencies: unlimited.
 Money exchange must be made at an authorized bank or money exchanger.

 Passenger must submit notice to customs authorities if importing or exporting cash/cheques/securities equivalent to JPY 1 million or more;

 Currency exchange rate is followed by what Japanese customs publish in custom area;